-It’s always good to have a sense of the value of the piece for the our insurance purposes.
+It’s always good to have a sense of the value of the piece for insurance purposes.
 We will evaluate and give you a quote for the cost and time of the repair work.
-We will always ask your permission before preceeding with any work.
+We will always ask your permission before proceeding with any work.

 Resizing a Ring

 If too loose or too tight, there are a few ways we can resize your ring:

 Cutting & soldering: A cut is made and metal is either added or removed to adjust the size to fit.

 Sizing beads: placed on the inside of the bottom of the shank, these accommodate slight discrepancies in size for a half size or less

 Spring inserts placed inside the shank adjusts to 1-2 full finger sizes.